St. Clair County Commission approves county flag

 At Tuesday’s meeting, Debter shared with the commission and those in attendance that the state of Alabama is turning 200 years old this year.

-Debter said the flag committee approached the County Commission and they were very gracious.
+Debter said the Flag Committee approached the County Commission, and its members were very gracious.

 “We are very fortunate to have this County Commission,” Debter said.
 “They are very historical-minded and do a very good job for our county.
 We have a great county and a great history.
 I believe this is a great flag to fly over our county as we continue to have a great future.”

-Debter noted that St. Clair County is the seventh county in the state to have a county flag, joining Baldwin, Cherokee, Cleburne, Macon, Mobile and Washington counties.
+Debter noted St. Clair County is the seventh county in the state to have its own flag, joining Baldwin, Cherokee, Cleburne, Macon, Mobile and Washington counties.

 “We are the only county flag of the seven that does not have its seal as its center,” Debter said.
 “Our two county seats are highlighted within the flag, and the 10 surrounding stars represent the other 10 municipalities.
 It incorporates our national colors of red, white and blue.”